TheBlindSquirrel/toffeenut/README.md

 ### **Limit Hex Colors**
 **since TDB**

 This test checks that colors are defined only in a single file.
+It uses a regex to check for hex colors and rgba defined colors in scss files.

 Config Name | Default Value | Description               | Required
 :---------: | :-----------: | :---------:               | :--: